toddcf/toddcf-author/README.md

 - Style h1, h2, etc. for master CSS.
 - Remove any Google Font links you don't wind up using.
 (Streamline load time.)
 - Remove Waypoints link from any pages that don't use it.
-- Link favicon.
+- Link all favicons.
 - Footer:
   - Relative links for:
     - Bonus Content
     - Email
     - About
   - Test mobile responsiveness.
 - Nav:
   - Add nav to every page except INDEX.HTML.
-  - Drops down when scrolling down.
+  - Drops down when scrolling down (only on long pages).
   - Mobile responsive: Links collapse into icon.

 ### Index